ghydric/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_MC.md

 color packets

-pixels
+->pixels

 If you were to look at a machine language program, you would see______________.

 Java code

-a stream of binary numbers
+->a stream of binary numbers

 English words